Jontem/jontem.github.io/_posts/2022-01-04-what-is-opentelemetry.md

 ---
-title: Debug x86 assembly with GDB
+title: What is OpenTelemetry?
-description: This is the sixth post about x86 assembly.
-In this post I will show how to debug your x86 assembly code with the GNU Project debugger(GDB)
+description: This is the first post in a planned blog series about OpenTelemetry.
-date: 2021-12-04T00:00:00+00:00
+date: 2022-01-04T00:00:00+00:00
 layout: post
-permalink: /debug-x86-assembly-with-gdb/
+permalink: /what-is-opentelemetry/
 categories:
-  - assembly
+  - OpenTelemtry
 tags:
+  - OpenTelemetry
-  - nasm
+  - Observability
-  - x86
+  - Monitoring
-  - assembly
+  - Distributed tracing
 ---

 This is the first post in a planned blog series about OpenTelemetry.

-## What is OpenTelemetry?
 OpenTelemetry is an open source observability framework which is the result of merging the projects OpenTracing and OpenCensus.
 It's goal is to provide language agnostic tools for telemetry data such as tracing, metrics and logging in distributed architectures.

 ## Signals